-- They have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices. - They implement this policy consistently. - They have read, understood and signed the Staff Acceptable Use Policy. - They report any suspected misuse or problem to the Headteacher for investigation. - They work with the Headteacher, Online Safety Lead and DSLs to ensure any online safety incidents are logged and dealt with appropriately in line with the school policy using CPOMs. - They respond appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'. - They ensure all incidents of cyber-bullying are dealt with in line with the school behaviour policy and logged appropriately using CPOMs. - All digital communications with pupils/parents/carers should be on a professional level and only carried out using official school systems (e.g. school email accounts). - Online safety issues are embedded in all aspects of the curriculum and other activities. - Pupils understand and follow the acceptable use policies. - Pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities with regards to these devices. - In lessons where the internet use is pre-planned, pupils should be guided to sites checked suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches.
+- They have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices. - They implement this policy consistently. - They have read, understood and signed the Staff Acceptable Use Policy. - They report any suspected misuse or problem to the Headteacher for investigation. - They work with the Headteacher, Online Safety Lead and DSLs to ensure any online safety incidents are logged and dealt with appropriately in line with the school policy using CPOMs. - They respond appropriately to all reports and concerns about sexual violence and/or harassment, both online and offline and maintaining an attitude of 'it could happen here'. - They ensure all incidents of cyber-bullying are dealt with in line with the school behaviour policy and logged appropriately using CPOMs. - All digital communications with pupils/parents/carers should be on a professional level and only carried out using official school systems (e.g. school email accounts). - Online safety issues are embedded in all aspects of the curriculum and other activities. - Pupils understand and follow the acceptable use policies. - Pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - They monitor the use of digital technologies, mobile devices, cameras etc. in lessons and other school activities with regards to these devices. - In lessons where the internet use is pre-planned, pupils should be guided to sites checked suitable for their use and that processes are in place for dealing with any unsuitable material that is found in internet searches. - Report to the online safety lead and headteacher any incidents where the filtering or monitoring may have not worked as expected.

-4.6 Designated Safeguarding Lead
+4.6 PSHE Lead